oracle/pgql-lang/pages/pgql-1.1-spec.md

   AND y.age > 25
 ```

 In the above example, the first filter describes that the vertex `x` has a property `name` and its value is `John`.
 Similarly, the second value describes that the vertex `y` has a property `age` and its value is larger than `25`.
 Here, in the filter, the dot (`.`) operator is used for property access.
-For the detailed syntax and semantic of expressions, please see [value expressions](#value-expressions).
+For the detailed syntax and semantic of expressions, please see [Value Expressions](#value-expressions).

 Note that in PGQL the ordering of constraints does not has any effect on the result.
 Therefore, the previous example is equivalent to the following: